 I am not a doctor.
 This is not medical device.
 You are responsible for what you do with this information.

 Red Light Dose Terms

-As you read this article, come back to these terms to depend your understanding.
+As you read this article, come back to these terms to deepen your understanding.

 Wavelength is the Quality of the Light

-- Nanometer: A nanometer (nm) is a measure of length.
-One nanometer is one billionth of a meter long.
+- Nanometer: A nanometer (nm) is a billionth of a meter.
+Visible and infrared energy wavelengths are between 400 and 1200 billionths of a meter (nm) long.

 Joules is the Quantity of the Light